hoeken/signalk-cyclops-gateway/README.md

 # signalk-cyclops-gateway

-SignalK server plugin to pull data from a [https://www.cyclopsmarine.com/products/gateway/](Cyclops Marine Gateway) and push it into SignalK
+SignalK server plugin to pull data from a [Cyclops Marine Gateway](https://www.cyclopsmarine.com/products/gateway/) and push it into SignalK

 # Configuration